luc654/display_Library/README.md

 **Text** is like on he text component, the text that appears inside the button

-**xPos** is the position in pixels from the right most side
+**xPos** is the position in pixels from the right most side.

-**yPos** is the position in pixels from the right most side
+**yPos** is the position in pixels from the top most side.

-**active** is whether the button is active or not, it is recommended to only have one active button on the display at once.
+**active** is whether the button is active or not, it is recommended to only have one active component on the display at once.

 **callback** is the name of the function that gets called when the button is pressed.
 To call a function native to the library you must pass the library name with it, such as ```DisplayLib::back```.
 If for some reason you dont need a callback then you can pass a null pointer as parameter instead.